onyxcollc/Stash-Portfolio-/README.md

 ## Plan

-To provide a profitable portfolio I need to accomplish six main tasks:
+To provide a profitable portfolio I need to accomplish three main tasks:

-1. [Data Modeling](#Data-Modeling): Clean the data, merge columns of the personal portfolio  and also make sure time stamps match up on my data frames.
+1. Data-Modeling: Clean the data, merge columns of the personal portfolio  and also make sure time stamps match up on my data frames.

-2. [Performance Analysis](#Performance-Analysis): Run both data frames with Montecarlo Simulation to forcast a 5 year projection of a possible investment of $10,000.
+2. Performance-Analysis: Run both data frames with Monte Carlo Simulation to forcast a 5 year projection of a possible investment of $10,000.

-3. [Visualization](#Visualization): Calculate the cumulative returns and visualize the data for both data frames then compare the cumulative returns of both data frames and determine the perfomrance overtime.
+3. Visualization: Calculate the cumulative returns and visualize the data for both data frames then compare the cumulative returns of both data frames and determine the perfomrance overtime.